 Are their situations where a person loses membership in a D-SNP?
 What protections are available?

 Deeming is optional and not all states or D-SNPs have deeming periods.
-Medicaid benefits may not be covered during the deeming period.
 To find out if deeming is offered, enrollees can ask their D-SNP if they offer a deeming period and for how long.
-The State SMAC, if publicly available, will also contain this information if a D-SNP offers deeming.
+The State SMAC, if publicly available, will also contain this information if a D-SNP offers deeming, and whether the D-SNP covers Medicaid benefits during this period.

 Appendix: Examples of Public State Medicaid Agency Contracts